Altapp/meteor-urlify2-minifiable/README.md

 urlify2
 =======

+Fork of the awesome work by @peerlibrary, this version has some fuctionality removed but works with spiderable/phantomjs when minified by meteor.

 Adding this package to your [Meteor](http://www.meteor.com/) application adds `URLify2` function into the global scope, which you can use to make slugs from Unicode strings.
 Resulting slugs are lower space and spaces are replaced with `-`.
 It works both on server and client.